isomerpages/mlaw-corp/news/speeches/_posts/2025-03-26-post-Welcome Address by 2M Edwin Tong SC at the Access to Justice Symposium 2025.md

 {:start="15"}
 15. In 2019:

-</p><p style="margin-left: 40px">(1) We introduced greater flexibility to grant civil legal aid to applicants who might not come within the means test criteria, but are nonetheless, despite not coming within the means test criteria, unable to afford basic legal services, sometimes due to extenuating circumstances.
-So, we granted greater flexibility to try to encompass these people within the legal aid framework.
+<p style="margin-left: 40px">(1) We introduced greater flexibility to grant civil legal aid to applicants who might not come within the means test criteria, but are nonetheless, despite not coming within the means test criteria, unable to afford basic legal services, sometimes due to extenuating circumstances.
+So, we granted greater flexibility to try to encompass these people within the legal aid framework.</p>

-</p><p style="margin-left: 40px">(2) We also simplified the application process for civil legal aid, and reduced the amount of paperwork that applicants must submit.
+<p style="margin-left: 40px">(2) We also simplified the application process for civil legal aid, and reduced the amount of paperwork that applicants must submit.</p>

 {:start="16"}
 16. Today, partly as a consequence of these adjustments, LAB handles more than 7,000 cases each year.